 When you have just a few weeks left before your course, it’s time to begin the final Vipassana retreat preparations.
 Most of these tips for Vipassana retreat preparations are very practical and deal with the final preparations.

 6. Get clothes and accessories

-Life on the retreat is very simple, and you don’t need to pack much for the retreat.
-Make sure you have enough comfortable clothes for the 10-day course.
+Life on the retreat is very simple, so your Vipassana packing list doesn’t need to be very long.
+Make sure you bring enough comfortable clothes for the 10-day course.
 Pack some laundry detergent (or whatever you use) if you wish to wash your dirty clothes by hand.
 You’ll remove your shoes very often, so pack cosy flip-flops that are quick to put on and off.

-Besides clothes and basic hygiene products, there’s little else that you need.
+Besides clothes and basic hygiene products, there’s little else you need to bring for a Vipassana retreat.
 I always sleep with earplugs, and they helped me catch sleep in the occasionally loud natural environment.
 It’s also useful to bring a watch or alarm clock with you.
 There are clocks in the meditation center, but not in your room, so packing your own watch helps you keep track of time.